 The Honey Bear's management company wrote that The Greenlake location has for a number of reasons seen a loss of almost 10% per year in revenues since 1998: Increased competition in the form of a coffee house offering an almost identical product line that opened in late '98 or early '99 is one factor.
 A generally run down facility wanting for repairs and deferred maintenance is another.
-[Note: interior repairs & maintenance were the obligation of Honey Bear; I painted the building's exterior in '98. - D.S.]
+Note: interior repairs & maintenance were the obligation of Honey Bear; I painted the building's exterior in '98. - D.S.]
 These factors along with absentee ownership unable to offer a clear sense of direction to management and staff have all contributed to these losses of revenue.

 I thought that Mr. Sher was making a mistake by buying the business in the first place because he had no experience in the food business and I was worried for the future of the Honey Bear.
 But I personally liked him throughout his near 3-year ownership of the business and was very sorry he couldn't make it work.
-It pains me however that the AND NOW THE AWARD FOR BEST PIECE OF FAN ART NEVER TO SEE THE LIGHT OF DAY WHEN THE EDITOR PROMPTLY GAFIATED, CEASED PUBLICATION, CHANGED THE LAYOUT OR "DIDN'T GET THE JOKE",...
+It pains me however that the demise of the Honey Bear is even remotely blamed on the property owner.

+AND NOW THE AWARD FOR BEST PIECE OF PAN ART NEVER TO SEE THE LIGHT OF DAY WHEN THE EDITOR PROMPTLY GAFIATED, CEASED PUBLICATION, CHANGED THE LAYOUT OR "DIDN'T GET THE JOKE" ...